 - 2 metal shocking plates with cable and testing LED strip

-- Peristaltic pump unit (we recommend you use the following tubing with it: 2mm internal diameter, 4mm external diameter silicone tubing)
+- Peristaltic pump unit for liquid delivery (which attaches to the motor).
+We recommend you use the following tubing with it: 2mm internal diameter, 4mm external diameter silicone tubing.

 Behavioural studies in the AD include: